e5pe0n/e5pe0n.github.io/docs/_posts/Software_Development/2023-02-15-Software_Development_Philosophy.md

 # Discipline

-- we must own up to our shortcomings--our ignorance and our mistakes.
+- we must own up to our shortcomings----our ignorance and our mistakes.
 - provide options, don't make lame excuses
   - before you approach anyone to tell them why something can't be done, is late, or is broken, stop and **listen to yourself.**
 - don't leave "broken windows" (bad designs, wrong decisions, or poor code) unrepaired.